 Beta blockers, such as Inderal, are used to treat anxiety.

 Beta blockers can alleviate heart palpitations and stop one’s hands from trembling as they block adrenaline receptors in the heart and muscles.
 They may also be helpful for blushing and sweating.
 These drugs are taken about an hour before a feared event and their effects last a couple of hours.

 Beta blockers appear to be best used for performance anxiety. i.e. public speaking, exams, music recitals etc. Beta blockers may be less effective at reducing negative anxiety provoking thoughts than they are at reducing physical anxiety symptoms such as heart palpitations and tremor.
 One of the limitations of using beta blockers is that if a feared social event is sprung on you without warning you don’t have an hour for the drugs to take effect.

 Beta blockers generally cannot be used by asthmatics, diabetics or people with some forms of heart disease,

 Catherine Madigan (B.A.
 Hons., M.A.
 (Clinical Psychology), M.A.P.S.

 Catherine Madigan is a Melbourne Clinical psychologist who focus on the treatment of anxiety disorders.
-She also offers a group cognitive behavioral therapy program for social anxiety sufferers.
-Catherine has been offering this group program for over 20 years and has conducted these groups for both the public mental health system and as part of her private practice.
-Catherine’s work with social anxiety sufferers has been featured in the most prestigious Australian publications, with the Commonwealth Rehabilitation Service and job placement agencies having referred clients to ‘Overcoming Shyness and Social Anxiety’.
+She also offers group cognitive behavioral therapy programs for social anxiety and public speaking anxiety sufferers.
+Catherine has been offering group programs for over 20 years and has conducted these groups for both the public mental health system and as part of her private practice.
+Catherine’s work with anxiety sufferers has been featured in The Age, The Herald Sun, The Australian and on Channel 7’s Sunday Night program as well in the Huffington Post.

 The ‘Overcoming Shyness & Social Anxiety’ program provides the opportunity for participants to role-play their feared social situations (exposure therapy).